upasana-sahu/SQL-Murder-Mystery-IDC/README.md

        k.room, k.entry_time, k.exit_time
 FROM keycard_logs k
 JOIN employees e ON e.employee_id = k.employee_id
-WHERE (k.room ILIKE '%CEO%' OR k.room = 'CEO Office')
+WHERE (k.room LIKE '%CEO%' OR k.room = 'CEO Office')
   AND k.entry_time BETWEEN '2025-10-15 20:30:00' AND '2025-10-15 21:30:00'
 ORDER BY k.entry_time;
 3️⃣ Step 3 — Who lied about their alibi?
-(Mismatch with keycard logs) sql
+sql
 Copy code
 SELECT a.alibi_id, a.employee_id, emp.name, a.claimed_location, a.claim_time